 13. Watercolour painting – once a child has practiced the process of using watercolours it can become a very independent, low mess creative option for quiet play.

-14. Block construction with their favourite construction set – in Issue 1 of Play Grow Learn downloadable e-zine you will find a great article with lots of suggestions for extending block play.
+14. Block construction with their favourite construction set – in Issue 1 of Play Grow Learn you’ll find a great article with lots of suggestions for extending block play.